Adaptive Frequency Hopping

 afh_scan_interval is set to 100 ms and advertising is done with 80 ms advertisement interval.
 In this case, the scan is done after every second advertisement, i.e., once every 160 ms.

 Manual Channel Blocking

 Channels can also be blocked manually using the following command:

 sl_bt_gap_set_data_channel_classification().
 For details, see le_gap_set_data_channel_classification.
 If a channel is blocked manually, that channel will be never used until it is unblocked manually.
 In other words, the channels blocked by interference detection and channels blocked manually will be merged into a common channel map.

 You are allowed to use TX power above +10 dBm when AFH is enabled and at least 15 channels are available.
 See Bluetooth TX power settings.
 However, note that high transmit power is only allowed once for each channel after a measurement on that channel occurs.
 In other words, if you use the same channel multiple times for transmitting within

 afh_scan_interval, the second and consecutive transmission will use +10 dBm.
 If you have a short connection interval and long afh_scan_interval, this can easily happen.
 See the following figure:

-To be ETSI compliant, slave devices need to be adaptive as well.
-The master might be non-adaptive, so the slave cannot blindly follow the transmissions of the master.
+To be ETSI compliant, peripheral devices need to be adaptive as well.
+The central device might be non-adaptive, so the peripheral cannot blindly follow the transmissions of the central.
 ETSI allows using control transfer on blocked channels with +10 dBm or lower, but not data transfer.
-For ETSI compliance reasons, if the slave detects that a blocked channel is used, it will only send a single empty/control packet on that channel to prevent supervision timeout.
+For ETSI compliance reasons, if the peripheral detects that a blocked channel is used, it will only send a single empty/control packet on that channel to prevent supervision timeout.

 Frequency Hopping Algorithm